-4.2 Radiolocation system geographic distribution
+2.3.2 Radiolocation system geographic distribution

-Approximately 800 of these radars are in use.
-Insofar as interactions with geostationary satellites are concerned, it can be assumed that the radars are uniformly distributed on the Earth’s sea surface and that one-third of them are visible to a geostationary satellite.
+[Approximately 800 of these radars are in use So far as interactions with geostationary satellites are concerned, it can be assumed that the radars are uniformly distributed on the Earth’s sea surface and that one-third of them are visible to a geostationary satellite.
 However, locally up to 70 of these radars could be operating within a 200 km2 area and located from 1 km offshore to the radar horizon.

-The number of radars operating in the 13.75-14 GHz band is approximately 333.
+The number of radars operating in the 13.75-14 GHz band is approximately 333.]

+[Editor’s note; From Doc.
+5B/396: “There’s a need to understand this number, whether it is maintained since it was first introduced, increased/decreased, what is the source?
+This figure has to be factual, objective and information-based.”]

 The probability, Pc, that a single FSS transmitter would operate co-frequency with a given radar operating in the 13.75-14 GHz band is approximately: